Nyletic/React-Vite-Todo-App/README.md

 # React-Vite-Todo-App
 // app saves the session

-1. download the code or run "git clone https://github.com/Nyletic/React-Vite-Todo-App.git" through terminal and skip to 4.
+1. download the code or run "git clone https://github.com/Nyletic/React-Vite-Todo-App.git" through the terminal and skip to step 4.
 2. open it in VScode
 3. go inside terminal
 4. run "npm install"